|This beauty is already saving her eyes from one risk–the damaging UVA and UVB rays.|

 Never Go to Bed Still Wearing Your Makeup

 Besides, leaving traces of makeup behind on your pillow that can stain, you risk clogging your pores and developing pimples.
 Any eye makeup that is left on can result in styes, those tiny bumps inside or around the outer eyelids.
 The reason they have a tendency to cause pain is because that lump is actually a developing abscess in the process of becoming infected from staphylococcus bacteria.
+This is not a good habit to keep your eyes healthy.

 Skip Applying Eyeliner to Your Waterline

 The danger is whatever chemicals are in the eyeliner are in contact with your tear ducts, especially if you wear contact lenses.
 Even the smallest amount of that makeup could mix with your tears and travel deeper into the eyes to deprive them of oxygen.
+This is another of the mistakes that could be risking your eyes doing.

 If you don’t wear contacts, using eyeliner on your waterline can also invite germs inside the eyes and cause an ugly, but possibly risky eye infection.
 Liquid eyeliners, gels and pens that comes out of a tube are the worst culprits because the applicator tip could be housed in a growing cesspool of bacteria.
 The safest practice for lining your eyes is staying on the outside and sticking with a pencil.
 The reason that a soft pencil eyeliner is safer is because you can always sharpen the rim to constantly clean it unlike the liquid forms.